DavidLister/RTLR/README.md

 Real Time Laser Reflectometry (RTLR)

 # Running Todo
-    - Make analysis thread for determining reflectance from data
+    - Clean up code in rtlr.py
+    - Log calculated reflectance values to a file
-    - Make logger thread to log data to a file and display it in the GUI
+    - Gui to start/stop capture, choose file names and paths
-    - Make a gui for realtime display
     - Make a measurement state thread to track integrated thickness and to detect roughness
-    - Flesh out the SRS830 thread for managing a real serial connection